BillySterling/liri-node-app/README.md

 ## Overview

-For this assignment, we created LIRI.
+Meet LIRI.
 LIRI is like iPhone's SIRI.
 However, while SIRI is a Speech Interpretation and Recognition Interface, LIRI is a _Language_ Interpretation and Recognition Interface.
 LIRI will be a command line Node.js app that takes in parameters and gives you back data.

 ## Packages Required: